robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > whether future generations will see this as such a big deal," she says.
 > "Maybe they'll see it like IVF, which was very controversial when it
 > first arose."
 Her parents, she recalls, were shocked when the first
 > test-tube baby was born in 1978.
-She was fourteen, had just read The
+She was fourteen, had just read
-> Double Helix, and remembers discussing with them why they thought
+> __The Double Helix__, and remembers discussing with them why they thought
-> creating babies by in vitro fertilization was unnatural and felt wrong.
+> creating babies by __in vitro__ fertilization was unnatural and felt wrong.

 > [k4485] As for Doudna, her opposition to a moratorium became stronger the
 > more that Lander pushed it.